Loss-making Areva bets on cost cuts, EDF cooperation, China

 Areva's 2014 loss soared to 4.83 billion euros, dragged down by charges including 720 million euros of new provisions on Olkiluoto.
 It lost 494 million euros in 2013, 99 million in 2012, and 2.42 billion in 2011.

-Areva said it would strengthen cooperation with EDF, notably in nuclear fuel, and with a planned upgrade of EDF's 58 ageing nuclear reactors.
-Macron noted that EDF sourced two thirds of its uranium conversion outside Europe as Areva finalises its Comurhex 2 uranium conversion plant in France.
+Areva said it would strengthen cooperation with EDF, notably in nuclear fuel, and with a planned upgrade of EDF's 58 aging nuclear reactors.
+Macron noted that EDF sourced two thirds of its uranium conversion outside Europe as Areva finalizes its Comurhex 2 uranium conversion plant in France.

 Areva also wants to solidify partnerships with Chinese utilities CGN and CNNC, but said nothing about a long-awaited order for two more reactors in Taishan, where CGN is building two EPRs.